Writing Learning Outcomes (LOs)

 - Students will be able to evaluate the credibility of a source.

-- Students will be able to design a database.
+- Students will be able to design a database for Human Resources use.

 Examples in Student Affairs